 The relation is steep and tight for core ETGs ($L{X,GAS} \propto T_X^{4.5}$).
-At the highluminosity end, the $L{X,GAS}$ - T_X correlation is similar to that found in samples of groups but shifted down toward relatively lower $L{X,GAS}$ for a given T_X .
-This relation is considerably steeper than both the relation for clusters ($L{X,GAS} \propto T_X^3$; Arnaud and Evrard, 1999) and the expectation from the self-similar model, where gravity dominates ($L{X,GAS} \propto T_X^2$, blue dashed line in Fig. 4).
+At the high luminosity end, the $L{X,GAS}-T_X$ correlation is similar to that found in samples of groups but shifted down toward relatively lower $L{X,GAS}$ for a given T_X .
+This relation is considerably steeper than both the relation for clusters ($L{X,GAS} \propto T_X^3$; Arnaud & Evrard 1999) and the expectation from the self-similar model, where gravity dominates ($L{X,GAS} \propto T_X^2$, blue dashed line in Figure 4).
 The slope of ~3 in clusters, steeper than the self-similar case, indicates that baryonic physics is already important even on this large scale.
-The fact that the slope in core ETGs is even steeper (~4.5) further demonstrates the increase of importance of nongravitational effects, including AGN and stellar feedback.
-Therefore, the overall trend may be understood by considering the relative importance of baryonic physics over pure gravity in the galaxy scale via AGN and stellar feedback (for more discussion see Kim, 2017).
+The fact that the slope in core ETGs is even steeper (~4.5) further demonstrates the increase of importance of non-gravitational effects, including AGN and stellar feedback.
+Therefore, the overall trend may be understood by considering the relative importance of baryonic physics over the pure gravity in the galaxy scale via AGN and stellar feedback (for more discussion see Kim 2017).

-Figure 5 shows a zoom-in view of core ETGs with the results of observations and simulations, from Kim and Fabbiano (2015).
+Figure 5 shows a zoom-in view of core ETGs with the results of observations and simulations, from Kim & Fabbiano (2015).
 Only core elliptical (E) galaxies with no sign of recent star formation are plotted (open black circles with error bars).
 This relation is tight, with rms deviation of only 0.13 dex.
-For $L{X,GAS} > 10^{40}$ erg s-1, this correlation compares exceptionally well with the predictions of high-resolution hydrodynamical simulations for fully velocity-dispersion-supported galaxies (the model predictions are taken from Ciotti et al., 2017, their Fig. 2; see also Negri et al., 2014a,b; Choi et al., 2015, 2017.
-Simulations and model specifications are further discussed in sections "The Complex Lifetime of Hot Gas in ETGs" and "Two More Actors: Environment and AGN Feedback").
+For $L{X,GAS} > 10^{40}$ erg s-1, this correlation compares exceptionally well with the predictions of high-resolution hydrodynamical simulations for fully velocity-dispersion-supported galaxies (the model predictions are taken from Ciotti et al. 2017, their Fig. 2; see also Negri et al. 2014a,b; Choi et al. 2015, 2017.
+Simulations and model specifications are further discussed in Sections 4.10 and 4.12).

 However, the observed correlation extends down to $L{X,GAS} \sim 10^{38.5}$ erg s-1, contrary to the simulations, which predict a sudden drop in X-ray luminosity in cooler galaxies.

-The models predict considerably lower $L{X,GAS}$ or higher T_X (blue and green circles at the middle bottom).
-This can be understood because the hot ISM in small systems is in the outflow/wind state, and then it tends to be at higher T_X than extrapolated from the $L{X,GAS}-T_X$ relation of the inflow state in large systems (e.g., Pellegrini, 2011; Negri et al., 2014a,b).
-Such a discrepancy is yet to be understood, possibly suggesting a need to improve feedback recipes (see also section "Two More Actors: Environment and AGN Feedback").
+The models predict considerably lower $L{X,GAS}$, or higher T_X (blue and green circles at the middle bottom).
+This can be understood because the hot ISM in small systems is in the outflow/wind state, and then it tends to be at higher T_X than extrapolated from the $L{X,GAS}-T_X$ relation of the inflow state in large systems (e.g., Pellegrini 2011; Negri et al. 2014a,b).
+Such a discrepancy is yet to be understood, possibly suggesting a need to improve feedback recipes (see also Section 4.12).

-The Mass of ETGs
+3.3 The Mass of ETGs

-The K-band luminosity is a good proxy for the integrated stellar mass of the galaxy $(L_K \sim M{\star} \text{ in solar units; Bell et al., 2003})$, but it does not measure the amount of dark matter (DM), which may be prevalent especially at large radii.
-The total mass $(M{\text{TOT}} = M{\star} + M{\text{DM}})$, out to radii comparable to the full extent of the hot halos of gas-rich ETGs, is the crucial quantity to effectively explore the importance of gravitational confinement for the hot gas retention (see Mathews et al., 2006).
-Note that the amount of gas mass itself is small in ETGs (unlike large-scale clusters) and not important for gravitational confinement (e.g., Canizares et al., 1987).
+The K-band luminosity is a good proxy for the integrated stellar mass of the galaxy $(L_K \sim M{\star} \text{ in solar units; Bell et al. 2003})$, but it does not measure the amount of dark matter (DM), which may be prevalent especially at large radii.
+The total mass $(M{\text{TOT}} = M{\star} + M{\text{DM}})$, out to radii comparable to the full extent of the hot halos of gas-rich ETGs, is the crucial quantity to effectively explore the importance of gravitational confinement for the hot gas retention (see Mathews et al. 2006).
+Note that the amount of gas mass itself is small in ETGs (unlike large-scale clusters), and not important for gravitational confinement (e.g., Canizares et al. 1987).